Here's to the difficult horses...

 When I was overwhelmed by school and teenage drama, when I was buckling under the pressure of perceived expectations, he would let me brush and braid him until I had no more tears to cry—even though he shot me dirty looks the whole time.

-When I had to negotiate board agreements, find trainers, or schedule vets, and my parents didn't know how to help, he was the reason I—clinically shy and perpetually anxious—found my voice, learned to advocate, and got things done.
+When I had to negotiate board agreements, find trainers, or schedule vet appointments, and my parents didn't know how to help, he was the reason I—clinically shy and perpetually anxious—found my voice, learned to advocate, and got things done.

 And when he was sick or injured, he was the perfect patient, letting me poke him and doctor him and cry into his neck because I couldn't imagine losing him.